newcleo-dev-team/lbh15/docs/source/readme_full.rst

   .. note:: Properties are not allowed having the name starting with ``__``.
 This means that neither the name of the corresponding class nor the name provided by the ``name`` attribute must start with ``__``.

-  .. note:: It is strongly recommended to use the ``@range_warning`` decorator so that the correlation range is checked when property is queried as liquid metal property and warning is printed, if any, as in :numref:`basic usage`.
+  .. note:: It is strongly recommended to use the ``@range_warning`` decorator so that the correlation range is checked when property is queried as liquid metal property and warning is printed, if any, as in :ref:`basic-usage` section.

   Then, provided that the execution is performed in :code:`<execution_dir>`, one can check the correct implementation as follows: